 - The transactions between the parties are kept confidential with the help of better privacy and data confidentiality.
 This way, no third party can access transactional information.

 - Lastly, offering zero-knowledge validation ensure that the encapsulated data can be verified without data reveal.

-To overcome this, any enterprise blockchain framework should understand the subtle difference between critical information and normal information.
+Any enterprise blockchain framework should understand the subtle difference between critical information and normal information to overcome this.
 By doing so, the transparency in any entity can be maintained without the need to expose the core critical information.

 A properly transparent network can bring better operational cost reduction.
 It can do it in the form of reduced manual intervention, audit trial, and cost-sharing.

 - Middlemen Elimination: Any network that manages to share information without exposing more critical information also means that the elimination of intermediaries.
 By doing so, the cost required to hire or manage them is completely removed.
 In some cases, the number of mediators can be reduced to a bare minimum.
 Smart contracts are mostly used to automate transactions and data sharing.